 Eiheiji was build in 1244 and is the main temples of the Soto school of Zen Buddhism.
-It is located deep in the mountains in Fukui prefecture, about 16 km from Fukui City.
+It is located deep in the mountains in Fukui Prefecture, about 16 km from Fukui City.

-If you travel to Japan, general public and foreign visitors are welcome to visit the temple and practice Zazen with the monks.
+If you travel to Japan, the general public, and foreign visitors are welcome to visit the temple and practice Zazen with the monks.
 They can also stay in Eiheiji and experience some of the ascetic disciplines of the monks.
 A one-night stay will be charged 8000 yen (roughly 80$ USD) and includes bath, dinner and evening meditation.

 If you are not afraid of embracing this routine for a few days, the four days and three nights intensive Zazen session will give you a better impression of the Zen monastic life and will cost you 12,100 yen.

 1) A direct express bus bound for Eiheiji Temple departs from Fukui Railway Station.